-- By invitation of the Editorial board, but readers are welcome to suggest individuals (members of the EMA) to be featured.
+- By invitation of the Editorial Board, but readers are welcome to suggest individuals (members of the EMA) be featured.

 - Manuscripts must be prepared in English, the official language of the Journal.

-- On a single separate sheet, there must be the title of the paper, with key words for indexing if required, and each author's full name and professional degrees, department where work was done, present address of any author if different from that where work was done, the name and full mailing address of the corresponding author, including email, and word count of the manuscript (excluding title page, abstract, references, figures and tables).
-Each table/figures/boxes or other illustrations, complete with title and footnotes, should be on a separate page.
+- On a single separate sheet, there must be the title of the paper, with keywords for indexing if required, and each author's full name and professional degrees, department where work was done, present address of any author if different from that where work was done, the name and full mailing address of the corresponding author, including email, and word count of the manuscript (excluding title page, abstract, references, figures, and tables).
+Each table/figure/boxes or other illustration, complete with title and footnotes, should be on a separate page.